 Schools Liaison Initiative

-The Admissions and Schools Liaison Officers (Kristy and Eleanor) organise and undertake visits to schools, as well as co-ordinating visits to the College by school pupils and teachers.
-We welcome enquiries from any school or college, and we will try our best to work with any school that approaches us.
+The Schools Liaison Initiative sees King's organise and undertake visits to schools, as well as co-ordinate visits to the College by school pupils and teachers.
+Although we may have to prioritise engagements with schools from our link area, we welcome enquiries from any school or college, and we will try our best to work with any school that approaches us.
 We can provide sessions for students, teachers and other supporters of applications.

 We welcome groups of Gifted and Talented students from all over the country in order to show them at close hand what King's College and the University of Cambridge have to offer and provide information about the application process.
 So far as is possible and subject to vacation periods, our undergraduates are also involved in these events so that visitors can ask questions of students who have been through the process and now study at Cambridge.

 Unfortunately we cannot host or organise such visits during our exam period (usually from the end of April to mid-June) and our admissions period (September to December).

 We visit schools and colleges to give presentations about the University of Cambridge and King’s, to run workshops on the application process and to participate in Higher Education events for individual schools or areas.
 Teacher training sessions and events for parents can also be arranged.

 King's hosts Year 12 students from schools without a tradition of top university entry to stay in College and shadow a student studying their proposed course, as part of the CUSU Shadowing Scheme.